-Daniel Wallace (no relationship to me, except that all us Wallace’s claim to descend from William) posted some great news today about an early fragment of the Book of Romans that was recently discovered.
+Not long ago, Daniel Wallace (no relationship to me, except that all us Wallace’s claim to descend from William) posted some great news about an early fragment of the Book of Romans that was recently discovered.
 This fragment dates to the early third century which puts it in rare company.
 It contains Romans 9:18–21 and small portions of Romans 10.
-Wallace made news last year when he mentioned an early fragment of the Gospel of Mark that has yet to be published (the buzz is that it will be published after the first of the year).
+Wallace made news a few years back when he mentioned an early fragment of the Gospel of Mark that has yet to be published.
 The fragment of Mark is said to be as early as the first century.

 One of the primary reasons why skeptics date the gospels later than 70AD is the fact that Jesus predicted the destruction of the Temple in the gospel accounts (i.e. Matthew 23).
 Secular history records that the Temple was destroyed in 70AD, fulfilling this alleged prediction by Jesus.
 In order to avoid the accurate prophesy from Jesus, skeptics argue that the gospel must have been written after the temple was destroyed.
 After all, how could Jesus possess the supernatural power of prophecy if nothing supernatural exists?
 The philosophical naturalism of the secular historian prevents him from accepting the possibility of accurate prophecy.